-- High Integrity Riparian Area These areas include subwatersheds with Riparian Areas that exhibit predominantly natural vegetation, including high quality habitat for water/wetland dependent species, and a generally low incidence of impervious area, agricultural uses, and/or road crossings; - Moderate Integrity Riparian Area These areas include subwatersheds with Riparian Areas that contain a higher incidence of impervious area, agricultural uses, and road crossings, and a reduced proportion of natural vegetation, including high quality habitat for water/wetland dependent species; and - Low Integrity Riparian Area These areas include subwatersheds with Riparian Areas that contain a high proportion of impervious area, agricultural uses, and road crossings, and minimal natural vegetation, including high quality habitat for water/wetland dependent species.
+- High Integrity Riparian Area These areas include subwatersheds with Riparian Areas that exhibit predominantly natural vegetation, including high quality habitat for water/wetland dependent species, and a generally low incidence of impervious area, agricultural uses, and/or road crossings; - Moderate Integrity Riparian Area These areas include subwatersheds with Riparian Areas that contain a higher incidence of impervious area, agricultural uses, and road crossings, and a reduced proportion of natural vegetation, including high quality habitat for water/wetland dependent species; and

+• Low Integrity Riparian Area - These areas include subwatersheds with Riparian Areas that contain a high proportion of impervious area, agricultural uses, and road crossings, and minimal natural vegetation, including high quality habitat for water/wetland dependent species.

-Watershed Value for subwatersheds located within Sparta Township is depicted in Figure 9.
-Riparian Integrity for subwatersheds located within Sparta Township is depicted in Figure 10.
+Watershed Value for subwatersheds located within the Township of Montville is depicted in Figure 9.
+Riparian Integrity values for these subwatersheds are depicted in Figure 10.

-Steep Slopes Protection Areas
+Steep Slope Protection Areas